 Depression can affect the way you feel, how you think, and the way you act.
 Although it’s a mood disorder, depression can cause both physical and emotional symptoms.
-These can vary depending on the person, but they often include:
+These symptoms can vary depending on the person, but they can often include:

 - difficulty concentrating

 While research suggests there are health benefits, the FDA doesn’t monitor or regulate the purity or quality of essential oils.
 It’s important to talk with a healthcare professional before you begin using essential oils and be sure to research the quality of a brand’s products.
 Always do a patch test before trying a new essential oil.

 People use essential oils as complementary treatments for many conditions, including depression and the others listed above, as well as their respective symptoms.